9 Kitchen Trends That Can’t Go Wrong

 More than 60% of NKBA designers say contemporary, with its sleek simplicity, is the fastest-growing kitchen style.
 Fussy doodads and decorative and distressed glazes are out.

 Contemporary looks sleek and clean, but can also come across as cold.
 The design encourages a non-cluttered look, which can be hard to maintain in a busy home.
+Adding a protective coating to your garage floor can help decrease falls and increase its appearance.
 So it’s better to hedge your bets with transitional design, which combines contemporary and traditional to exploit the best parts of each.

 9. Embrace Accessibility Because It’ll Make Your Life Easier